Browser does not support script.

 The School of Education's research is among the most significant and influential of its kind in the world.

 The School of Education has a strong commitment to developing our discipline and offers a rich environment for those looking to undertake postgraduate research.

 Our research takes an interest in understanding 'what works' in education, and how we can improve educational practices and policy.
 We locate these concerns within a broader set of questions around 'what matters'.
 What is the role of education in contributing to a more fulfilling, richer, and socially-just quality of life, both for individuals and society?

 We organise our research through six different research centres and we have a diverse range of partners, from teachers and community organisers in Nottingham through to national governments and international policy bodies.

-In the latest Research Excellence Framework, 84% of our research was ranked as world-leading or internationally excellent, with 55% rated at the highest score.
+In the latest Research Excellence Framework, the vast majority of our outputs were assessed as internationally excellent, with over half given the highest possible score of 4*.

 Nottingham, NG8 1BB